María Eugenia Vidal

 María Eugenia Vidal (born 8 September 1973) is an Argentine politician who served as Governor of the Buenos Aires Province, being the first woman in the office, and the first non-Peronist since 1987.
 A member of Republican Proposal (PRO), she previously served as Social Development minister of the City of Buenos Aires, and in 2011 she was elected deputy mayor of the city under Mauricio Macri.
-Since 2021, she has been a National Deputy for the Juntos por el Cambio coalition.
+From 2021 to 2025, she has been a National Deputy for the Juntos por el Cambio coalition.

 During her time as governor, Vidal was called "the Argentine Margaret Thatcher" due to her tough position against Peronist-aligned teacher unions.

 She was not reelected as a national representative in 2025, and will finish her current term in December.